telerik/blazor-docs/components/form/overview.md

 ![Form Basic Example](images/form-basic-example.png)

-## Use the Telerik Form for Blazor with an EditContext
+## Use the Telerik Form for Blazor With an EditContext

 The Telerik Form for Blazor can utilize the <a href="https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.forms.editcontext?view=aspnetcore-5.0">EditContext class</a>.
 You can use the events and methods provided by the EditContext to provide custom business logic.